Potential COVID-19 Scams

 Fraudsters are targeting people in many ways, including door-to-door visits, via social media platforms (i.e., Facebook, Twitter, etc.) and telemarketing.
 Here are some situations you and your family should be aware of:

-- Be cautious of unsolicited requests — by phone, email or social media — asking for your personal information, including health insurance information and bank account information.
+- Be cautious of unsolicited requests — by phone, email or social media — asking for your personal information, including health insurance information, bank account information or informing you of suspicious activity on your SSN card.
 Do not confirm or offer any information including your SSN, Medicare number or health insurance policy number.
 If your personal information is compromised, it can be used for other fraud schemes.

 - If you receive unexpected calls or in-person visits offering COVID-19 supplies or tests, be cautious.
 Most door-to-door offers of free health care services are fraudulent.